Add functionality to work with caching framework

 My preferred solution is 3).
 This method should copy relevant code from SELECTquery, not calling it...

-#3 Updated by Xavier Perseguers almost 10 years ago
+#3 Updated by Xavier Perseguers about 10 years ago

 Patch 12800-core.diff adds new method SELECTsubquery to t3lib_db, just as discussed above.
 And adds the additional field to the sql parser to allow just any subquery to be parsed from within DBAL.
 As this just adds a fields, this has no side-effect